adwait1-g/adwait1-g.github.io/_posts/2018-06-21-internals-of-compiling-:-Journey-from-C-program-to-an-executable.md

 ## 2\.
 Compiling :

 *   First thing to understand at this point is, Compiling is 1 of 4 sub-processes.
 But we generally call the whole conversion process as Compiling / Compilation.
-It is important to note this difference.
+It is important to note this.

 *   **Compiler** takes **code1.i** file as input, **compiles** it and gives **code1.s** file as output. **s** in code1.s stands for **source**.
-At the time when programmers were writing programs in assembly(before any compiled languages were invented), they used to name the assemblycode sourcefiles with **.s** extension.
+At the time when programmers were writing programs in assembly(before any compiled languages were invented), they used to name the assembly code sourcefiles with **.s** extension.
 Now, the same convention is followed.

 *   **code1.s** is the **assembly** equivalent of **code1.c**.
 The machine I am using is a 64-bit Intel machine.
 Assembly language which can be understood by this machine is **x86_64 assembly language**.
 So, the compiler generates assembly code in x86_64 language.
 Take a look at **code1.s** .